 Mrs. Justice Susan Denham was appointed the 11th Chief Justice of Ireland on the 25th July, 2011, by the then President of Ireland, Her Excellency Mrs. Mary McAleese.

 Judge Denham was educated at Alexandra College, Dublin; University of Dublin, Trinity College; King’s Inns and Columbia University, New York, U.S.A.
 She was called to the Bar in 1971 and became a Senior Counsel in 1987.
 As a barrister she practised on the Midland Circuit and in Dublin, and had a general practice with a specialisation in Judicial Review cases.
 Appointed a Judge of the High Court in 1991, in December 1992 she was the first woman appointed a Judge of the Supreme Court.
 Judgments of the Supreme Court may be accessed on www.courts.ie.

 Judge Denham chaired the Working Group on a Courts Commission established by the Government to review the management of the Courts, which published six reports and two working papers, leading to the establishment of the Courts Service in November 1999.
 These reports may be found at www.courts.ie.
-Judge Denham was a member of the Interim Board, and of the Board of the Courts Service 1999 to 2001, and chaired the Family Law Development Committee until 2001; chaired the Courts Service Board 2001 to 2004; and the Finance Committee 2001 to 2004.
-Judge Denham currently chairs ISIS, the Steering Committee established to plan for and provide a system of information on sentencing.
-Since her appointment as Chief Justice in 2011, Judge Denham chairs the Board of the Courts Service, its Finance Committee; the Committee for Judicial Studies; the Superior Court Rules Committee; the Judicial Appointments Advisory Board; the interim Judicial Council, and the Courts Centenary Commemorations Committee.
+Judge Denham was a member of the Interim Board, and of the Board of the Courts Service from 1999 to 2001, and chaired the Family Law Development Committee until 2001.
+She chaired the Courts Service Board from 2001 to 2004; and the Finance Committee from 2001 to 2004.
+Judge Denham currently chairs the Irish Sentencing Committee, the Steering Committee established to plan for and provide a system of information on sentencing.
+Since her appointment as Chief Justice in 2011, Judge Denham chairs the Board of the Courts Service; its Finance Committee; the Committee for Judicial Studies; the Superior Court Rules Committee; the Judicial Appointments Advisory Board; the interim Judicial Council, and the Courts Centenary Commemorations Committee.